conholdate/products.conholdate.com/content/english/total/net/conversion/web-to-ebook.md

 content:
     enable: true
     block:
-    - title_left: "WEB to EBOOK Conversion in C# .NET"
+    - title_left: "WEB to EBOOK Conversion"
       content_left: |
-          Follow these simple steps to convert WEB to EBOOK in C# .NET.
+          Follow these simple steps for WEB to EBOOK conversion in C# .NET.
 View the converted EBOOK document as HTML without using any external software.

           -   Create **Converter** object to convert WEB document
           -   Set the convert options for EBOOK format